Frequently Asked Questions – How it Works

 ABoR – Austin Board of Realtors.
 As Realtors, we are able to place your home for lease in the Austin Multiple Listing Service, exposing it to other central Texas Realtors and Leasing Agents, and we abide by the Realtor Code of Ethics.

 Steve currently serves as 2017 Chair of the ABoR MLS Committee.
 He previously served on Ethics and Professional Standards committees as well as other ABoR task forces and committees over the years.

 Q: Why Does Professional Industry Involvement Matter for Property Managers?

 It goes to credentials and how serious your property manager is about the business.
 It’s a very hard business.
 No matter which company you choose to manage your rental home in Austin, make sure you pick an Austin property manager who is serious about the profession of property management and the real estate industry.
 That level of seriousness is reflected in ongoing education, training, and attendance at local property management meetings and events.

 Many property managers operate as a sideline business, or an afterthought to their sales business.
 They make no effort to become and stay educated about landlord/tenant laws or current industry practices.
 It’s a real easy business to screw up, with a lot of legal landmines that will affect you directly if you are not competently represented.
 Be very careful who you hire.
 You should absolutely ask them about involvement and education in the industry.
 We’re as involved as one can be because it’s that important for both us and you.

 Q: How big is your Austin Property Management company?

 We are a small Broker-Owner operated company, managing about 100 single family homes.
 In selecting a property management company in Austin, you will find companies of various sizes, some manage 100s, even 1,000s of homes with large staff.
-We remain intentionally small, and believe you get better service as a result.
+Also National brands with operations that are not even in Texas.
+We remain intentionally small and local, and believe you receive better service as a result.